[TST] Digital Repositories [DAS]

 - “Tips on selling value and importance of archive to stakeholders.
 [We] identified where strengths and weaknesses [we]re to enable goal-making.”

-- Classroom style (6-foot tables with 2 chairs or 8-foot tables with 3 chairs)
+- Classroom: 6-foot tables with two chairs each or 8-foot tables with three chairs each

-- The instructor workstation should have a PC or laptop that runs standard MS Office software, PowerPoint, and a USB port
+- Instructor workstation (a PC or laptop that has a USB port, runs standard MS Office software, and has PowerPoint)